kaustubh-Beta/AIR_Drums/Tutorial.md

 - Accessing the pixels, of the original frame, inside the corresponding ROI and changing their values.
 This is done by
 >frame[a:b,c:d] where a,b,c and d are the desired values for corresponding ROI.
 - What values to be assigned to the pixels ??
 That is what helps us to achieve the augmentation.
-> Incase of verbose = True, we set the pixel values equal to the ROI with blue pixels being displayed.
+> In case of verbose = True, we set the pixel values equal to the ROI with blue pixels being displayed.
 > `cv2.bitwise_and(image,image,mask=bin_mask)` this step makes pixels values = 0 for region where
 > mask=0 and rest of the image is unchanged.
-> Incase of verbose = False, we use the cv2.addWeighted() function of opencv to augment the
+> In case of verbose = False, we use the cv2.addWeighted() function of opencv to augment the
 > instruments in the output frame.